Tutorial | Image classification without code#

 Create a confusion matrix#

 In this case, we scored a dataset that included the ground truth for each image.
-Because of this, we can create a confusion matrix to get an overall picture of how the model performed on these new images.
-Note that you cannot do this without ground truth labels.
-To create the matrix:
+Having the correct labels for each image, we can create a confusion matrix to get an overall picture of how the model performed on these new images.
+Note that we could not do this without ground truth labels.

 1. Navigate to the Charts tab.